Suvink/docs-choreo-dev/en/pe-docs/docs/observability/audit-logs.md

 #### Step 1: Create a role with audit log access permission

-1. In the Choreo Console, go to the top navigation menu and click **Organization**.
+1. In the top navigation menu, click the **Organization** list and select your organization.
 2. In the left navigation menu, click **User Management** and then click **Roles**.
 3. On the **Roles** page, click **+ Create Role**.
 4. Enter a name and description for the role.